Jason Colwell

-Jason Colwell (born 31 January 1974 in Dublin) is an Irish former footballer.
+Jason Colwell (born 31 January 1974) is an Irish former footballer.

 Career

 A midfielder Jason made his League of Ireland debut for UCD at Cobh Ramblers on 6 October 1991.
 After 160 league appearances over 6 years at UCD he joined Shamrock Rovers where he stayed for 6 years making 8 appearances in European competition.
-Colweel was ever present for three seasons running from the 1995–96 League of Ireland season to 1997–98 League of Ireland.
+Colwell was ever present for three seasons running from the 1995–96 League of Ireland season to 1997–98 League of Ireland.

 Family

-His father Joe was Chairman of Shamrock Rovers in the late 1990s and also played for Drumcondra F.C. in the 1970s.
+His father Joe was Chairman of Shamrock Rovers in the late 1990s and also played for Drumcondra in the 1970s.